 An Enerfab and NobelClad Relationship

-Clad metal, two or more dissimilar metals bonded together, is an important material for many of the world’s essential industries.
-Metals, including steels, stainless steels, aluminum alloys, copper alloys, nickel alloys and superalloys, titanium, zirconium, and tantalum, often have considerably different properties and when joined can achieve functional benefits unachievable with a single metal.
-When fabricators understand the value and complexities of fabricating clad, they can offer customers reliable equipment with the desirable characteristics of more expensive metals and the protective and affordable characteristics of others.
+Clad metal, two or more composite metals bonded together, is an important material for many of the world’s essential industries.
+Metals, including steels, stainless steels, aluminum alloys, copper alloys, nickel alloys and super alloys, titanium, zirconium, and tantalum, often have considerably different properties and when joined can achieve functional benefits unachievable with a single metal.
+When clad vessel fabricators understand the value and complexities of fabricating clad, they can offer customers reliable equipment with the desirable characteristics of more expensive metals and the protective and affordable characteristics of others.

 As a trusted fabricator for critical process equipment and vessels for industries of all kinds, Enerfab has extensive experience designing and building to customers’ unique requirements.
-When clad metals are called for, Enerfab relies on NobelClad.
+When cladding materials for pressure vessels are called for, Enerfab relies on NobelClad.

 NobelClad combines metallurgical and welding expertise to join more than 260 compatible and non-compatible metals by the DetaClad™ process, offering the largest collection of clad metal products in the world.
 The key to Enerfab’s success in fabricating NobelClad’s products is a proprietary process that eliminates the requirement to strip back the cladder from the weld joint while achieving the proper chemistry required for corrosion resistance.
 The compliant weld in the base metal is performed without the requirement for additional, complex production steps.